Introduction

 Analogue Video Capture

-The tape is played in a camcorder and the video
+tape is played in a camcorder and the video and

-and audio is captured by an analogue digitiser from
+audio is captured by an analogue digitiser from the

-camcorders have only one mono audio out port).
+have only one mono audio out port: usually the Sony

 Some camcorders have S-Video out, which yields